 It is the responsibility of all reporting entities to perform data quality checks on their data before reporting to the MCDB Portal.

 Please note that the "Final Data Submission Due" date shown in the table below means that all payors must report "clean" data to the MCDB portal on or before the final data submission due date.
-Clean data means data that have passed all validation checks performed by the MHCC’s vendor (Social & Scientific Systems [SSS]).
+Clean data means data that have passed all validation checks performed by the MHCC’s vendor (DLH Corporation [DLH]).
 All data submissions that have not passed all validation checks by the final data submission due date or approved extension date are considered late.
 Penalties (COMAR 10.25.12) due to late data submissions as described above will apply.